Stubberson/project-collection/README.md

-# school-work-collection
+# Old school projects
-Old school projects
+In this repository, you can view some of my older university projects.
+Most of them are in a report form, but I've tried to include as many visual presentations and projects as possible.